ZAR

 View Photos

 Kenya’s geographic diversity means that it supports an extraordinary range of wildlife.
-The country’s premier national parks and reserves, including the Masai Mara, Amboseli, Tsavo East and West, Samburu-Buffalo Springs, Meru, and Laikipia, are all home to most or all of the Big Five, i.e., lion, leopard, elephant, buffalo and Black rhino.
+The country’s premier national parks and reserves, including the Masai Mara, Amboseli, Tsavo East and West, Samburu-Buffalo Springs, Meru, and Laikipia, are all home to most or all of the Big Five: lion, leopard, elephant, buffalo, and rhino.

 Classic safari scene of a large bull elephant against a Kilimanjaro backdrop at sunrise.
 Cattle egret visible perched on the elephants back.
 Amboseli national park, Kenya.

-After a South African safari, a Kenya safari is the second-best choice to see both Black and White rhinos, with healthy and conspicuous populations of one or both to be found in Tsavo West, Meru, Lake Nakuru, and several of the reserves on the Laikipia Plateau.
+A Kenya safari is a top choice for seeing both black and white rhinos, with healthy and conspicuous populations of one or both to be found in Tsavo West, Meru, Lake Nakuru, and several of the reserves on the Laikipia Plateau.

 Other wildlife tends to be more regional.
-The relatively moist southern savannah protected in Masai Mara and Amboseli is home to eland, Coke’s hartebeest, Topi, Grant’s and Thomson’s gazelle and impala, as well as Maasai giraffe, plains zebra, and warthog.
+The relatively moist southern savannah – protected in the Masai Mara and Amboseli – is home to eland, Coke’s hartebeest, topi, Grant’s and Thomson’s gazelle, and impala, as well as Maasai giraffe, plains zebra, and warthog.

 Wildlilfe_Kenya_Generuk